DrorMargalit/video-ranking/README.md

-make sure that you have node installed on your computer
+make sure that you have node installed on your computer.
+**You will need to upload your own videos.**